 We checked out Verse Collective, which is a coworking and co-living space in Dikwella right by the sea, and their WIFI was great, food was Western, and interior design all shades of Instagram, but, from my understanding, this is the only coworking/co-living space of its kind in the country.
 If you’d like to stay there, they have rooms listed on Airbnb – get $40 off your first Airbnb booking.

 Chase for Adventure list out some of the best cafes they found for WIFI and working around the country in their post, Sri Lanka for Digital Nomads.

 Food and transport can be done super cheaply but accommodation seemed to be relatively expensive everywhere we went.
 A minimum of $20 a night seemed to be the standard for a private room with aircon (if you can work on your laptop in a room with no aircon get it girl, but I’m not that strong).

 To be fair, we weren’t booking any single accommodation for more than a week and a half; we were traveling around the country.
 I think if you stay in one place for a month or more you could find a place with a really good long-term discount on rent.
 I would recommend looking in the Sri Lanka Facebook group for this.

-Here are some examples of Sri Lankan prices:
+Here are some examples of Sri Lankan prices from my experience: